Memory Profiling and Optimization

 void fragmentMemory() {

-// get heap info
+// log heap info

 // divide the available size by 8 blocks that we allocate

-uint32_t blockSize = (availableSize - kMarginSpace) / kNbrOfBlocks;
+uint32_t blockSize = (stats.free_bytes - kMarginSpace) / kNbrOfBlocks;

-tr_debug("Allocating blocks of size %" PRIu32 "", blockSize);
+printk("Allocating blocks of size %" PRIu32 "\n", blockSize);

 char* pBlockArray[kNbrOfBlocks] = {NULL};